-Migrate operating system to SSD Windows 10
+Migrate the Windows 10 operating system to an SSD

 As long as your current Windows is running well, there is a way to transfer your Windows installation to an SSD without reinstalling it all over again.

-The simplest and most straightforward method to move Windows 10 and all the programs into an SSD is by using SSD cloning software, and there are many good options available for cloning SSD drives.
+The simplest and most straightforward method to move Windows 10 and all the programs into an SSD is by using cloning software, and there are many good options available for cloning SSD drives.

-That process takes everything from your old hard drive to your new SSD, not only migrates Windows 10, but also installed applications, custom settings, system updates, drivers, and wanted personal data on the system disk.
+That process takes everything from your old hard drive to your new SSD, and not only migrates Windows 10, but also installed applications, custom settings, system updates, drivers, and wanted personal data on the system disk.

 Copy operating system to SSD

 Bear in mind that, eventually, your new SSD may have a limited storage space compared to your current hard disc.
-And, if you have all your pictures, music, videos in your Windows partition, it’s likely that isn’t enough space on your destination drive for all those files to be migrated.
+And, if you have all your pictures, music, and videos in your Windows partition, it’s likely that isn’t enough space on your destination drive for all those files to be migrated.